 Let’s start with knowing what Kratom is.
-It is essential for everyone to know about drugs like these whether they use it for medication or any other purposes.
-Large doses of Kratom can lead to its addiction, and this addiction can be violating to the users physical and psychological health.
+Everyone needs to know about drugs like these whether they use them for medication or any other purposes.
+Large doses of Kratom can lead to its addiction, and this addiction can be violating the user’s physical and psychological health.
+Before reading about quitting Kratom, let’s know about Kratom first.
 Kratom is a herb, also known as Mitragyna Speciosa.
-It made of alkaloids such as mitragynine, hydroxy mitragynine, and other alkaloids.
+It is made of alkaloids such as mitragynine, hydroxy mitragynine, and other alkaloids.
 It generates from some parts of Southeast Asia, such as Thailand, Indonesia, Myanmar, Malaysia, and Papua New Guinea.
 Kratom is present in leaves of its tree that are produced in Southeast Asia, and they are consumed raw or in the form of tea.

 Why do People Use Kratom?